MetPX/sarracenia/doc/design/plan.rst

      Criteria:
      doc tested by someone using it to configure a standalone switch, from vanilla linux server.
      Documented method to add a user, add an interswitch connection, start up all the plumbing processes.
-How to configure SARA to read from sx_user and post.
+How to configure SARRA to read from sx_user and post.
 How to configure pre-fetch (message), and post-fetch (file) validation.

  12. ( *Waiting* ) **User Guide/Functions?**